 From the first consultation with Rachelle & Cormac, I could tell this was going to be one fun wedding to cover.
 Really easy going and up for a good laugh.

-Having booked the double package of photo and video, myself and my trusty sidekick, Paul of Crystal Clear video productions jumped right into the action at Knightsbrook hotel in Trim Co.
+Having booked the double package of photo and video, myself and my trusty sidekick, Paul of Crystal Clear video productions jumped right into the action at the Wedding Knightsbrook hotel in Trim Co.
 Meath.
 Rachelle & the bridesmaids were up in the room kicking back and enjoying a bit of downtime after hair & makeup when we got there, so we started getting the detail shots of dress, shoes, and flowers before turning our attention to the hustle and bustle starting to kick off as the time drew nearer to the big moment.

 The room was filled with laughter and excitement, so catching some exciting shots was really easy for us.